A new, innovative course introducing Rice students to the world of data science

 Introduction to Data Science (DSCI 101) serves an important role in Rice's undergraduate data science curriculum.
 It is part of the new streamlined prerequisites for the Data Science Minor that makes data science accessible to students from different backgrounds.
 The real data science examples and projects also help to attract students with broad interests and show how data science can help solve challenges in nearly every industry and discipline.

-"We are excited about growing this important introductory course, attracting more diverse students to data science, and promoting more hands-on data science opportunities in the Rice Data Science Minor," said Genevera Allen, Founder and Director of the D2K Lab.
+"We are excited about growing this important introductory course, attracting more diverse students to data science, and promoting more hands-on data science opportunities in the Rice Data Science Minor," said Genevera Allen, founder and former director of the D2K Lab.

 The Introduction to Data Science course had over 50% of its students from social sciences, humanities, and the arts in Spring 2022 with 40% of the students women and 25% underrepresented minorities.